AndresMpa/mu-vim/README.md

 - [x] Split this into files, my config is getting hard to mantein
 - [ ] Improve documentation
 - [ ] Add more helpers
+- [ ] Create a new config using Lua

 ---